Robust Optimization as Data Augmentation for Large-scale Graphs: Introduction

 \section{Introduction}

 Graph Neural Networks (GNNs) have emerged as powerful architectures for learning and analyzing graph representations.
-The Graph Convolutional Network (GCN) \citep{kipf2016semi} and its variants have been applied to a wide range of tasks, including visual recognition \citep{zhao2019semantic,shen2018person}, meta-learning \citep{garcia2017few}, social analysis \citep{qiu2018deepinf,li2019encoding}, and recommender systems \citep{ying2018graph}.
+The Graph Convolutional Network (GCN) \citep{kipf2016semi} and its variants have been applied to a wide range of tasks, including visual recognition \citep{shen2018person}, meta-learning \citep{garcia2017few}, social analysis \citep{qiu2018deepinf,li2019encoding}, and recommender systems \citep{ying2018graph}.
 However, the training of GNNs on large-scale datasets usually suffers from overfitting, and realistic graph datasets often involve a high volume of out-of-distribution test nodes \citep{hu2020open}, posing significant challenges for prediction problems.

 One promising solution to combat overfitting in deep neural networks is data augmentation \citep{krizhevsky2012imagenet}, which is commonplace in computer vision tasks.
-Data augmentations apply label-preserving transformations to images, such as translations and reflections.
+Data augmentations apply label-preserving transformations to the inputs, such as translations and reflections for images.
 As a result, data augmentation effectively enlarges the training set while incurring negligible computational overhead.
 However, it remains an open problem how to effectively generalize the notion of data augmentation to GNNs.
-Transformations on images rely heavily on image structures, and it is challenging to design low-cost transformations that preserve semantic meaning for non-visual tasks like natural language processing \citep{wei2019eda} and graph learning.
+Transformations on images rely heavily on image structures \citep{chen2020simple}, and it is challenging to design low-cost transformations that preserve semantic meaning for non-visual tasks like natural language processing \citep{wei2019eda} and graph learning.
 Generally speaking, graph data for machine learning comes with graph structure (or edge features) and node features.
-In the limited cases where data augmentation can be done on graphs, it generally focuses exclusively on the graph structure by adding/removing edges \citep{rong2019dropedge}.
-To date, there is no study on how to manipulate graphs in node feature space for enhanced performance.
+In the limited cases where data augmentation can be done on graphs, it generally focuses exclusively on the graph structure by adding/removing edges \citep{rong2019dropedge,hamilton2017inductive,gilmer2017neural,you2020graph,wang2020nodeaug,godwin2022simple}.